decentralized-storage/filecoin-alpha-cohort/requirements/keypo-synapse-integration-architecture.md

 This document outlines the architecture for integrating Keypo's encryption SDK into the Synapse SDK to enable private data storage on Filecoin.
 The integration follows a "wrapper" pattern where Keypo handles encryption/decryption at the boundaries while maintaining minimal changes to Synapse's core functionality.

+**NOTE**: This is our first iteration of what an implementation will look like.
+We expect this to change as we start building.

 ## Design Principles

 1. **Minimal Synapse Changes**: Keypo integration should require minimal modifications to existing Synapse SDK architecture